 All websites should include at least one defined “meta description”.
-A meta description is a concise explanation of the contents of that page.
+A meta description is a concise explanation of the contents of that page or site.
 It is sometimes used by search engines, and also social media sites such as Facebook.
 Meta descriptions can be any length, but search engines generally truncate snippets longer than 160 characters.
 It is best to keep meta descriptions between 150 and 160 characters.

 Meta description code looks like this: